Zagreb: Cycling

-The conditions for cycling in Zagreb are favorable because of its flat terrain under the Medvednica mountain and little snowfall during winter.
+The conditions for cycling in Zagreb are favourable because of its flat terrain under the Medvednica mountain and little snowfall during winter.
 Zagreb has warm summers and cold winters, which can make cycling more difficult.
 The biking infrastructure in the city are a series of unconnected bike lanes that start and end abruptly instead of forming a connected network.
 Most of the existing lanes are located on sidewalks and are indicated by a painted line.
-The city had a Nextbike bike-sharing system from 2013 to 2025, when it was replaced by a €11.6 million city-funded Bajs system in August.
+The city had a Nextbike bike-sharing system from 2013 to 2025, when it was replaced by a €11.6 million city-funded Bajs system.
 It is maintained by a Nextbike licensed partner Public bicycle system, since they were the only ones to make an offer.